Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 cat: .git/index: No such file or directory
 ```

-So, for replicating that we will have to update our `cmdAddHandler` first to add all the files in an _slice_ using the
+So, for replicating that we will have to update our `cmdAddHandler` first to add all the files in a _slice_ using the
 `ListFiles` function, we want this function to return an **error** if the file do not exists in the actual repository.
 If it returns the _error_ we will then exit the function early and return the _error_ indicating **failure**.
 If error
 does not occur in the `ListFiles` function that we can iterate over the _slice_ in which we added all the file paths and